Jeunette/ass-automation-java/README.md

 * `run` & `ass` will run with or without arguments.
 Runs without arguments will prompt you to enter the path of the files.
 You can drag and drop the files from File Explorer into the terminal to automatically get the path.

-* `compress` is only needed if you encounter an error in running ffmpeg.

-* `compress` is only confirmed to be effective on the original version `MP4` videos from my video library or iOS recordings in `MP4` format (unedited video otherwise it will be in `MOV` format which probably don't need to be compressed).

 ---